sbachinin/dalat-map/external_comments.md

         Having one source is cool because otherwise, if selectable features come from many sources, it will mean also multiplication of style layers, for they have to point to certain sources.
         (Therefore, the "normal features" CAN be unaware of being selectable, unless they want to style their selectability in some special way)
-    3) once feature is selected, setFeatureState "selected" for a "selectable_polygons" source-layer, and display it using separate style layers that draw fill/border only for a feature with "selected" feature-state
+    3) once feature is selected, setFilter on all "style layers for selected feature", including pin.
-        + At low z, draw a pin using "selected_centroid_pin_point" source.
-Reason for having a separate source is given in ###4
+        Pin is drawn from bldgs_centroids_points source.

     *** a previous solution involved not having a separate tile layer for selectable features, but saving their geometries in a js object for frontend to access.
 On frontend I made a geojson source from these geometries.
 It worked almost ok but unpleasant aspect was that runtime-generated geojson geometries slightly differed from those tiled geometries of "normal" features.
-(Difference btw tippecanoe and maplibre's built-in tiling lib).
+(Difference btw tippecanoe and maplibre's built-in geojson-vt).
 And so a selectable border didn't match the bounds of normal fill layers.
 So I chose to use only 1 tiling mechanism, and it was certainly a build-stage solution, not frontend, because accessing "all selectable geometries" on frontend is quite a task.

 ###3
     Deadness of a building is determined by its presence in custom_features_for_tiling/dead_buildings.mjs